ncatlab/nlab-content/pages/8/8/4/7/17488/content.md

 +-- {: .proof}
 ###### Proof

-It is clear that $\Omega^\infty$ preserves fibrations and acyclic cofibrations.
+It is clear that $\Omega^\infty$ preserves fibrations and acyclic fibrations.
 This is sufficient to deduce a Quillen adjunction.

 Just for the record, we spell out a direct argument that also $\Sigma^\infty$ preserves cofibrations and acyclic cofibrations: